smups/rustronomy-fits/README.md

 - ✔️ Parsing FITS headers and keyword records
 - Parsing data in the primary HDU
   - ✔️ Images
+  - ✔️ Tables
-  - ❌ Tables
+  - ❌ Binary Tables
   - ❌ Random Groups
 - Parsing Extensions
   - ✔️ Images
+  - ✔️ Tables
-  - ❌ Tables
+  - ❌ Binary Tables

 _Writing Fits Files_
 - ✔️ Writing existing FITS files to disk
 - Constructing a HDU (including auto header) from
   - ❌ an ndarray (to an Image)
   - ❌ a table (to a table)
+  - ❌ a table (to a binary table)

 # Quickstart
 To use Rustronomy-fits in a cargo project, add the rustronomy-fits crate as a dependency to your `Cargo.toml` file: